Jaykvankar/IOP_LAB/README.md

 ## Setup 1.
 Ensure you have a C compiler installed on your machine.
 2. Clone the repository or download the assignment files.
-3. 3.
-Open the files in your preferred IDE or text editor.
+3. Open the files in your preferred IDE or text editor.

-## Usage 1.
+## Step 1.
 Compile the C programs using the command:
 gcc -o program_name program_name.c
+## Step 2.
+Run the C programs using the command:
+./program_name